 For information about vital events records in other states, see Where to Write for Vital Records on the CDC website.

 Services and Certificates

-The Office of Vital Records issues certificates and makes changes to records.
-All requests to the Office of Vital Records must be made by mail or fax.
-The Office of Vital Records does not have walk-in service.
+The Office of Vital Records accepts requests by fax or mail; we do not have a service window.
 Fees for services and certificates are due with your application.
 Fees are not refundable.
 Minnesota Statutes, section 144.226.